mahmoudessam700/mokawalat/DATABASE_SCHEMA.md

 1.  **Authentication Required**: All access to the database requires a user to be authenticated.
 2.  **Role-Based Access Control (RBAC)**:
-    -   Users with the `admin` role generally have wider permissions, including creation and deletion rights on most top-level collections.
+    -   Users with the `admin` role generally have the widest permissions, including creation and deletion rights on all collections and system settings.
+    -   Users with the `manager` role have permissions to manage most day-to-day operational data (projects, clients, approvals) but cannot alter system settings or manage users.
     -   Users with the `user` role have more restricted permissions, typically limited to reading data and creating items in sub-collections (like daily logs or material requests).
 3.  **Ownership and Relationship-Based Rules**: For sub-collections, write access is often granted based on a user's relationship to the parent document (e.g., only team members of a project can add tasks).
 4.  **Data Validation**: Rules can enforce data types and constraints, though the primary validation is handled in the application's server actions.